How a soccer final might be decided by an obscure Soviet-era conflict

 Azerbaijan points out that other Armenian athletes have competed in the country before, but none nearly so high profile as the Arsenal star.
 And even these minor athletes were subjected to boos and heckles from the crowd.

-"We have a situation that is completely unacceptable," said Arsenal’s managing director, Vinai Venkatesham.
+"We have a situation that is completely unacceptable," Arsenal’s managing director, Vinai Venkatesham, said.
 "It is not our decision or Henrikh’s but one we made together."

 Mkhitaryan isn't the only one caught up in this dispute.